 - Group Supervision: 2 hours

 - Group Therapy Supervision: 0.5 hour (if facilitating a group)

 - Treatment Planning Meetings: 0.5 hour

 - Paperwork, charting: 5 hours

-The 2016 – 2017 psychology internship at UCR is a full-time (40 hours per week), 12-month internship.
+The 2018 – 2019 health service psychology internship at UCR is a full-time (40 hours per week), 12-month internship.
 The psychology intern can expect to accrue between 1800 to 2000 hours of supervised professional experience.
-Twenty-five percent (25%) of these hours must be in direct, face-to-face service.back to top
+The minimum number of hours required to complete internship is 1768.
+Twenty-five percent (25%) of these hours must be in direct, face-to-face service.

 Interns will also have opportunities to evaluate our internship.
 Feedback from interns is a crucial factor in monitoring and enhancing the quality of our training program.
 Interns complete biannual evaluations of their supervisors, fill out quarterly evaluations of clinical seminars, and evaluate the training program as well as the training director.

 Policy on Evaluations and Training Contracts: Internship evaluations are completed twice yearly using both Likert-scale and qualitative items.
 Our in-house evaluations are competency based and reflect benchmarks established by the profession.
 Counseling and Psychological Services staff do not complete additional departmental evaluations or sign/enter into training contracts.
-Please check with your DCT to see if you are eligible to apply to our program.back to top
+Please check with your DCT to see if you are eligible to apply to our program.

 National Matching Service, Inc.